 NewSchool of Architecture and Design offers bachelor’s programs in architecture, construction management, digital media arts and interior design; master’s programs in architecture and construction management; and an executive master’s program in architecture.
 Courses and curricula are coordinated to maximize collaboration and cross-disciplinary study.
 Digital media arts, for example, integrates architecture, graphic design and 3-D modeling/animation.

-NewSchool of Architecture and Design is accredited by the Accrediting Council for Independent Colleges and Schools, and its architecture programs are accredited by the National Architecture Accrediting Board.
+NewSchool of Architecture and Design is accredited by Western Association of Schools and Colleges (WASC) Senior College and University Commission, and its architecture programs are accredited by the National Architecture Accrediting Board.
 For two years in a row, DesignIntelligence has ranked NSAD among the top 10 undergraduate architecture schools in the Western United States in its publication America's Best Architecture & Design Schools.

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board, which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the bachelor of architecture, the master of architecture and the doctor of architecture.
 A program may be granted a six-year, three-year or two-year term of accreditation, depending on the extent of its conformance with established educational standards.
 Doctor of architecture and master of architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.